What is a carotid endarterectomy?

 What happens after the procedure?

-At first you will stay in an intensive care unit or special-care postoperation unit.
-When your condition is stable, you will be taken to a regular room.
-You may stay in the hospital 1 to 2 days, depending on your condition.
+You may stay in the hospital 1 or more days, depending on your condition.
 You may need medicine to help prevent blood clots after the surgery.

 Ask your healthcare provider:

 - How long it will take to recover